Sentiment Analysis Using Python

 Using Transformer-Based Models

 Transformer-based models are one of the most advanced Natural Language Processing Techniques.
 They follow an Encoder-Decoder-based architecture and employ the concepts of self-attention to yield impressive results.
 Though one can always build a transformer model from scratch, it is quite tedious a task.
 Thus, we can use pre-trained transformer models available on Hugging Face.
 Hugging Face is an open-source AI community that offers a multitude of pre-trained models for NLP applications.
-These models can be used as such or can be fine-tuned for specific tasks.
+You can use these models as they are or fine-tune them for specific tasks.

 pip install transformers